Anamicca23/Bike-Rental-Prediction-Project-using-R/README.md

 In essence, bike rental prediction serves as a powerful catalyst, empowering businesses to elevate customer experiences, optimize resource utilization, and enhance overall operational efficiency within the dynamic and competitive bike-sharing industry.

-Certainly!
-Here it is organized under a heading:

 ## About Technology Stack Used: